 Implement, Teach, & Assess

-Administrators using Academy have views to track classroom data, like student achievement (shown to right), as well as engagement, and teacher and student dashboards.
+Administrators using Kiddom for Schools & Districts can track classroom data such as student engagement, student achievement (shown to right), as well as teacher and student dashboards.
 Read more here.

 Review, Reflect, and Adjust Course

 Responsive Curriculum Management on Kiddom Academy effectively bridges the gap between curriculum, instruction, and assessment.
 Calibrate on academic expectations and take action on classroom data to make sure teachers have everything they need for a successful school year.

 While classes are in session, make informed decisions to support student learning in a timely manner.
 After the classes are done, you’ll finally have everything you need, all in one place to review, reflect, and adjust course for next time.

 Curriculum design is fundamentally emotional work, representing the journey educators plan for students to make meaningful connections with concepts.
 How curriculum is implemented in the classroom is a significant predictor of student achievement gains.
 Now that Responsive Curriculum Management is available, we’re excited to learn how administrators will use it to support the work happening in classrooms.

 Ready to align curriculum, instruction, and assessment?
 Learn more by completing this inquiry form.
 We’d love to support you in this work.